Why Learn Russian? 10 Powerful Reasons

-Is learning Russian worth it in 2025?
+Is learning Russian worth it?

 Absolutely.
 With 260 million speakers worldwide and Russian as the 8th most spoken language globally, learning Russian opens doors to unique opportunities in business, culture, technology, and geopolitics that few languages can match.